Moustov/Andromidi/readme.md

 ### Analysis
 Knowing this, the sample provided above seems to embed a couple of extra data

+* SysEx messages are embedded into URB packets
 * there is an `FO` at byte 0003 and another one at byte  001C with only one `F7` at the end :
 > 0000   1b 00 10 f0 98 4a 09 ae ff ff 00 00 00 00 09 00 <br>
 > 0010   01 02 00 0f 00 83 03 48 00 00 00 04 **f0** 21 25 04 <br>